Sanya1001/Sanya1001/README.md

 - I am currently practising/ improving my front-end skills by building websites
 - I am interested in data visualization/ analysis and AI; I'm currently working on D3.js
 - I hope to learn SQL and Machine Learning with Python in some time
-- I am working on projects for two hackathons
-- I am learning from the undergraduate AI course of MIT OCW

 ### ⭐️ Check out
 - [Responsive Web design certification](https://www.freecodecamp.org/certification/sanya1001/responsive-web-design) from freeCodeCamp